xoxzo/blog.xoxzo.com/content/Events/MRBSA-2019-report-en.md

 > Rice Bowl
 > noun. an area (as Southeast Asia) in which abundant quantities of rice are grown (Oxford, Merriam Webster)
 > Rice is the staple diet in Asia.
-It is also a symbol of wealth and resource throughout the region, making the rice bowl an enduring symbol of livelihood and sustenance.
+It is also a symbol of wealth and resources throughout the region, making the rice bowl an enduring symbol of livelihood and sustenance.
-Apart from the official itinerary, we managed to meet new people and catch up with existing contacts within the Malaysia startup scene, including finalists and volunteers who became panellists or contributed directly to the event.
+Apart from the official itinerary, we managed to meet new people and catch up with existing contacts within the Malaysia startup scene, including finalists and volunteers who became panelists or contributed directly to the event.

 This year was the first year a conference session was added to the awards ceremony.